guanlueli/AMDiff/README.md

-# Hierarchical Consistency Diffusion Model for Target-Aware Molecule Generation
+# Molecule Generation For Target Protein Binding with Hierarchical Consistency Diffusion Model

 This repository is the official implementation of Hierarchical Consistency Diffusion Model for Target-Aware Molecule Generation.